 Treatment of Methamphetamine

-Methamphetamine is incredibly addictive and, if the problem gets out of control, can lead to deadly consequences.
+Methamphetamine is incredibly addictive and can lead to deadly consequences if the problem gets out of control.
 Luckily, meth addiction is treatable with the help of a treatment center.
 Behavioral therapy and education are two of the most effective ways that methamphetamine addiction can be treated.

 During the very first stages of treatment, patients will go through a medically assisted detox program to help them safely come off the drug while managing withdrawal symptoms.

 While detox plays an important role in the recovery process, it is only the first step.
 There is much more to learn and understand about addiction.
 One of the ways this is taught is through therapy.